How to arrange your kitchen cabinets and cupboards

 Where to put kitchen floor cabinets

 Deciding where to fit large kitchen cabinets will depend on the layout of your kitchen and your storage requirements.
-Typically, once you've decided where to install your key appliances, you'll want to fill in the gaps with cabinets and cupboards while still maintaining an open, uncluttered atmosphere.
+Typically, once you've decided where to install your key appliances, you'll want fill in the gaps with cabinets and cupboards while still maintaining an open, uncluttered atmosphere, so you’ll need to think about the layout of your kitchen cabinets carefully.

 Floor cabinets will help to establish a firm definition of your kitchen space.
 Consider fitting them on either side of your fridge, stove and other appliances, as a starting point.
 But there will be good spots around the perimeter of your kitchen too.